cdacos/AndroidKotlinExperiment/README.md

 - ThreadPoolExecutor for async behaviour off main thread
 - First fetches a list of top 500 story ids
 - Then for first 25 stories gets details for each
+- Click story title to open a WebView with the original story
-- Click to open a WebView with the story
+- Click comment icon to open a WebView with the HN comment page for that story